laxmipriyamurmu/Transport-Aircraft-Selection-CRITIC-TOPSIS/README.md

 ## Abstract

-Selecting an appropriate transport aircraft requires balancing numerous performance parameters while dealing with uncertainty and incomplete information.
-This research proposes a hybrid decision-making framework that combines the CRITIC objective weighting method with the TOPSIS ranking technique in a Neutrosophic environment.
-The proposed methodology improves decision robustness by effectively handling missing values and uncertain engineering data.
+Selecting the most suitable transport aircraft requires evaluating multiple engineering criteria while addressing uncertainty and incomplete information.
+This research proposes a hybrid Multi-Criteria Decision-Making (MCDM) framework that combines the CRITIC objective weighting method with the TOPSIS ranking technique under a Neutrosophic environment.
+The proposed methodology effectively handles missing data, improves decision robustness, and provides a systematic approach for transport aircraft selection.

 ---

 ## Research Objectives

-- Develop a hybrid CRITIC-TOPSIS decision-making framework
+* Develop a hybrid CRITIC-TOPSIS framework for aircraft selection.
-- Handle incomplete datasets using Neutrosophic Sets
+* Handle incomplete datasets using Neutrosophic Sets.
-- Evaluate transport aircraft using objective weighting
+* Determine objective criterion weights using the CRITIC method.
-- Rank aircraft alternatives based on multiple engineering criteria
+* Rank transport aircraft alternatives using TOPSIS.
-- Demonstrate the applicability of MCDM techniques in aerospace engineering
+* Demonstrate the applicability of advanced MCDM techniques in aerospace engineering.

 ---

 ## Methodology

-The research workflow consists of the following stages:
+The proposed decision-making framework consists of the following stages:

 1. Collection of aircraft performance data
-2. Treatment of missing values using Neutrosophic Sets
+2. Identification and imputation of missing values
+3. Representation of uncertainty using Neutrosophic Sets
-3. Objective criteria weighting using the CRITIC method
+4. Objective weighting of evaluation criteria using CRITIC
-4. Aircraft ranking using TOPSIS
+5. Aircraft ranking using the TOPSIS method
-5. Comparative performance evaluation
-6. Final transport aircraft selection
+6. Comparative analysis and final aircraft selection

 ---

 ## Dataset

-The study considers:
+The study evaluates:

-- 38 Transport Aircraft Alternatives
+* **38 Transport Aircraft Alternatives**
-- 10 Evaluation Criteria
-- Incomplete engineering datasets
-- Uncertain performance information
+* **10 Performance Evaluation Criteria**
+* **Incomplete and uncertain engineering datasets**

-### Evaluation Parameters
+### Evaluation Criteria

-- Maximum Take-Off Weight (MTOW)
+* Maximum Take-Off Weight (MTOW)
-- Static Thrust
+* Static Thrust
-- Aspect Ratio
+* Aspect Ratio
-- Wing Loading
+* Wing Loading
-- Cruise Speed
+* Cruise Speed
-- Range
+* Range
-- Fuel Consumption
+* Fuel Consumption
-- Take-Off Distance
+* Take-Off Distance
-- Thrust-to-Weight Ratio
+* Thrust-to-Weight Ratio
-- Fineness Ratio
+* Fineness Ratio

 ---

 ## Research Contributions

-- Hybrid CRITIC-TOPSIS framework for aircraft selection
+* Proposed a hybrid CRITIC-TOPSIS decision-making framework.
-- Missing-value imputation using Neutrosophic Sets
+* Addressed missing-value imputation using Neutrosophic Sets.
-- Robust MCDM methodology for aerospace applications
-- Objective weighting of engineering criteria
-- Improved aircraft decision-support framework
+* Improved robustness of aircraft selection under uncertainty.
+* Demonstrated the application of MCDM techniques in aerospace engineering.
+* Provided a systematic methodology for engineering decision support.

 ---